Spectroscopy of hot-electron pair emission from a driven quantum dot: Master equation for effective dot model

 Our model contains two fermionic single-particle states $\ell = \text{R,L}$ with local Coulomb charging energy in a time-dependently driven potential coupled to a reservoir \BrackFigPart{fig_setting_0d}{a}.
 In the corresponding Hamiltonian $\Htot = H(t) + \Hres + \Htun(t)$, the dot dynamics are given by

 This includes the driven onsite-energy $\epsR(t) = \epsilon(t) = \epso - A\cosfn{\Omega t}$ with offset $\epso$ and amplitude $A$, a single-particle level splitting $\Delta\epsilon = \epsL(t) - \epsR(t)$, an internal transition amplitude $\coup \geq 0$, and the spatially independent, but possibly time-dependent onsite interaction strength $U(t) > 0$.
 While the latter cannot describe dot-internal Coulomb scattering as seen for the extended 1d model \BrackSec{sec_two_particle}, the time-dependence does reflect how possible dot size variations during the driving cycle can affect the Coulomb energy, as detailed in \Sec{sec_onsite_interaction}.
 The occupation number operators $N = \NR + \NL$, $N_\ell = d_\ell^\dagger d_\ell$ are expressed in terms of the dot creation $(d^\dagger_\ell)$ and annihilation $(d_\ell)$ operators for single-particle state $\ell = \text{R,L}$.
-Note that despite the suggestive notation, we do not yet specify the physical nature of these states: $\ell$ may, at this point, refer to a spin projection $(\ell = \uparrow,\downarrow)$ in a spinful setup, but also to two orbitals $(\ell = \text{s,p})$ in a strongly spin-polarized system.
+Note that despite the suggestive notation, we do not yet specify the physical nature of these states: $\ell$ may, at this point, not only refer to two localized levels $\ell=\text{R,L}$, but also to a spin projection $(\ell = \uparrow,\downarrow)$ in a spinful setup, or to two orbitals $(\ell = \text{s,p})$ in a strongly spin-polarized system.

 The effectively non-interacting Hamiltonian $\Hres = \sum_{k,\nu}\epsilon_{k\nu}c_{k \nu}^{\dagger} c_{k\nu}$ of the electronic reservoir describes a quasi-continuum of fermionic modes with wave number $k$ and all discrete quantum numbers $\nu$ necessary to characterize these modes.
 The respective creation and annihilation operators are denoted by $c^\dagger_{k\nu}, c_{k\nu}$.
 The charge conserving coupling between these modes and the dot state is governed by